zarillion/handynotes-plugins/plugins/12_Midnight/README.md

 ### Harandar

-* Location of the Glowing Moths for the [Dust 'Em Off](https://www.wowhead.com/achievement=61052)
+* Location of the Glowing Moths for the [Dust 'Em Off](https://www.wowhead.com/achievement=61052) achievement.
-* Locations of the NPCs for the [More Than Just Their Roots](https://www.wowhead.com/achievement=62188)
+* Locations of the NPCs for the [More Than Just Their Roots](https://www.wowhead.com/achievement=62188) achievement.

 ### Voidstorm